FizzyMo/League-of-Legends-Turn-Based-Combat-Simulator/README.md

 ## Acknowledgments
 * The League of Legends community for inspiring this project.
-* jQuery for simplifying JavaScript development.
-* Visual Studio Code for providing a powerful and efficient development environment.

 ## Disclaimer
 This project is not affiliated with Riot Games or League of Legends.
 All characters and assets are owned by Riot Games.